 Chances are that when you are thinking about what you want out of a home office, you are going to want to be able to focus on the work at-hand, increase productivity, but also keep yourself calm and from getting worked up too easily over any potential problems you come across while working.
 This means that most vibrant and eye-catching colors, such as neon colors, are not going to be the most suitable for a home office environment.
 Instead, you will want to steer toward a more neutral range of colors, only branching out toward earthy tones and lighter variants of blues.
 Some people may find that darker variants of colors help to be more relaxing and comforting as well, although this comes down to personal preference.

 As to where you should start, you should begin looking at neutral colors.
 These include variants of beige, tan, crème, light brown, and so on.
-These will help you get a good feel as to where you want to continue your search for the right paint.
+These will help you get a good feel as to where you want to continue your search for the right painters to do the job.
 Some people will find that they prefer lighter, whiter colors, while other people might begin to drift toward deeper, darker tones.
-If you are in the mood for a darker, soothing paint color, you may want to consider paints around the area of a dull navy blue.
+If you are in the mood for a darker, soothing paint color, you may want to consider discussing with your painters doing something around the area of a dull navy blue.
 If you prefer more neutral colors, you may want to look for a dirty salmon color or a crème.
 If you prefer lighter colors, silver, barely off-white, and lilac tend to work out well depending on your own personal preference of these colors.

 Does the Color of the Furniture Matter?